pythonbookdev/book/another-page.md

 **Performance:** Python is a slow language.
 If you expect to do any serious computation work in your application, Python might not be the right fit.

 **Organizational scalability:** Python does not require users to specify types up front - it's a dynamically typed language.
-Let's explore that difference really quickly: in Java, if you want to specify a list of numbers, you need to specify its type.
+Let's explore that difference briefly: in Java, if you want to specify a list of numbers, you need to specify its type.
 For example:

 Java